-As cephalopods, octopuses are closely related to squids, cuttlefish, and the equally-bizarre nautilus.
-Many animals within this class have strong, beaked mouths and can expel ink via ink sacs near their gills as a defense mechanism.
+As cephalopods, octopuses are closely related to squids, cuttlefish, and the somewhat strange-looking nautilus.
+Several animals within this class have strong, beaked mouths and can expel ink via ink sacs near their gills as a defense mechanism.

 Interestingly, octopuses are likely the most intelligent invertebrates in the world.
 They’re also smarter than many vertebrates!
 Their brains are very large compared to their body size, and their nervous systems are surprisingly complex compared to most other inverts.
 Their vision is also exceptional.

 Most species of octopuses are solitary and prefer living alone aside from when they are mating.
 They are quite reclusive and spend much of their time living in burrows or dens in the sand or in hollows and crevices in large rocks.
 Some species, like the famous blue-ringed octopus, are highly venomous.